-Hunter Henry vs Tyler Higbee: Who Should You Start?
+Hunter Henry vs Tyler Higbee: The Full Breakdown

 Hunter Henry is the volume tight end in this matchup with 60 receptions for 768 yards, while Tyler Higbee profiles as a more touchdown-dependent spike play (3 scores on 25 catches).
 In weeks where Tyler Higbee finds the end zone he out-scores Hunter Henry, but the floor gap is real.